breast cancer testing kl

 FAQs

 A small blood sample is collected from the individual.
-This is typically done through a standard blood draw, similar to what you might experience during a routine medical checkup.
+This is typically done through a standard blood draw, similar to what you might experience during a routine medical check-up.
+It takes only a few minutes, requires no fasting, and is virtually painless.

-Genetic testing for BRCA mutations is typically recommended for individuals with a strong family history of breast or ovarian cancer, especially if multiple family members have had these cancers at a young age.
+Genetic testing for BRCA mutations is typically recommended for individuals with a strong family history of breast or ovarian cancer — especially if multiple family members have had these cancers, or if they occurred at a young age.
+Your doctor will help determine whether testing is right for your specific situation during a consultation.

-Yes, BRCA mutations can be passed to the next generation.
-If you have a known BRCA mutation, your children may consider genetic testing as adults or earlier if recommended by a genetic counsellor, usually taking into account family history and mutation specifics.
+Yes — BRCA mutations can be passed to the next generation.
+If you have a known BRCA mutation, your children may consider genetic testing as adults, or earlier if recommended by a genetic counsellor, taking into account your family history and the specific mutation involved.
+If one parent carries a mutation, there is a 50% likelihood that each child will inherit it.

 Book An Appointment with Our Doctors!